Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Numerical Comparison of Different MCMC Algorithms for a particular Elliptic Inverse Problem

 \section{Numerical Comparison of Different MCMC Algorithms for a particular Elliptic Inverse Problem}

-In this section, we apply the Random Walk Metropolis (RWM) algorithm, the Importance Sampling (IS) and the Reflection Random Walk Metropolis (RRWM) algorithms to the posterior arising from the elliptic inverse problem considered in Section \ref{sec:Application}.
-We use the resulting simulations to illustrate the following two aspects: \begin{itemize}
+We apply the Random Walk Metropolis (RWM), the Importance Sampling (IS) and the Reflection Random Walk Metropolis (RRWM) algorithms to the posterior arising from the elliptic inverse problem considered in Section \ref{sec:Application}.
+We use simulations to illustrate the following two aspects: \begin{itemize}

 \item On the one hand the acceptance probability of the standard RWM algorithm decreases quickly as the dimension of the state space increases.
-On the other hand, the relation between the step size and the acceptance probability of the RRWM algorithm is not affected by the dimension. \item The performance of the IS algorithm is only affected up to a point by the dimension $J$ of the state space.
+On the other hand, the relation between the step size and the acceptance probability of the IS and RRWM algorithms are not affected by the dimension. \item The performance of the IS algorithm is only affected up to a point by the dimension $J$ of the state space.
 However, it does not perform well for concentrated target measures.
-However, choosing an appropriate step size for the RRWM algorithm leads to a good performance. \end{itemize}
+In contrast our simulations show that the choice of an appropriate step size for the RRWM algorithm leads to a good performance for the problem at hand. \end{itemize}

-We first describe the implementation of the forward model, the choice of prior and the implementation of the IS, the RWM and the RRWM algorithms.
+We first describe the implementation of the forward model, the choice of the prior and the implementation of the IS, the RWM and the RRWM algorithms.
+Even-though our result only applies to the lazy version of the Metropolis-Hastings algorithm, we believe that this is artificial and present simulations for the non-lazy versions.

 The remaining part of the section is then divided into presenting the dependence of the relationship between step size and acceptance rate on the dimension as well as the decay of the autocorrelation.